 For example, the long-living residents of Sardinia and Ikaria enjoy small glasses of wine on a daily basis.
 They also take a long time to eat their main meal of the day, enjoying it with family and friends.

-And, earlier this year, researchers at Stanford University’s School of Medicine found evidence that the caffeine present in coffee or tea correlates to reduced inflammation as we age, contributing to the drinker’s longevity.
+And, researchers at Stanford University’s School of Medicine found evidence that the caffeine present in coffee or tea correlates to reduced inflammation as we age, contributing to the drinker’s longevity.
 So enjoying a small glass of wine with a leisurely family meal and following it up with a small cup of coffee on a regular basis could help you live longer.

-2. Eat Bread, Meat, and Desserts…Sometimes.
+2. Eat Bread, Meat and Desserts…Sometimes.

 Religious occasions, birthdays, and anniversaries—along with their associated special meat and dessert dishes—are common in the countries where people live the longest.
 Yet researchers have discovered that Blue Zone inhabitants enjoy small portions of these dishes and don’t focus on them as the main part of the meal.